jtauber/music-theory-texts/riemann-nature-of-harmony/raw.md

 ---

-contrasted two modes of dividing a string, which he called the " harmonical " and the "arithmetical" (Divisione harmonica " and "Divisione aritme- tica").
-By the "harmonical" division of the string he meant the deter- mining the pitch of the tones produced by the half, third, fourth, fifth and sixth of the string.
-By the " arithmetical " division, he meant the deter- mining of the pitch otmultlples of some small fraction of the string, = 1:2:3:4:5:6.
-If we take small c as a starting point, the scries of tones represented by the lengths, 1 : j : J:
+contrasted two modes of dividing a string, which he called the “harmonical” and the “arithmetical” (Divisione harmonica” and “Divisione aritme- tica”).
+By the “harmonical” division of the string he meant the deter- mining the pitch of the tones produced by the half, third, fourth, fifth and sixth of the string.
+By the “arithmetical” division, he meant the deter- mining of the pitch of _multiples_ of some small fraction of the string, = 1:2:3:4:5:6.
+If we take small c as a starting point, the scries of tones represented by the lengths, 1:1/2:1/3:
-J : I : I will correspond to the tones c, c', g', c", e", g"; that is to say, tones all of which belong to the major chord of c.
-On the other hand, if we start with the tone g", the series 1 : 2 : 3 : 4 : 5 : G will represent the tones g", g', c', g, eb", c ; that is, tones all of which belong to the minor chord below g (= c minor).
-Let us write both out, thus :
+1/4:1/5:1/6 will correspond to the tones c, c′, g′, c″, e″, g″; that is to say, tones all of which belong to the major chord of c.
+On the other hand, if we start with the tone g", the series 1:2:3:4:5:6 will represent the tones g″, g′, c′, g, e♭, c; that is, tones all of which belong to the minor chord below g (= c minor).
+Let us write both out, thus:

-In other words : according to Zarlino, the minor chord is mathematically the (exact opposite of the major chord.
-In feet, lie uses the terms "Divisione harmonica" and "Divisione aritmetica" as meaning major and minor chord respectively.
-Whether Zarlino made this happy discovery himself, does not appear ; but I know of no older theorist who has mentioned it.
-Unfortu- nately, this splendid idea of Zarlino's came to naught ; whether it remained unnoticed or whether it was not understood, no matter ; it disappeared for full two hundred years, and was then re-discovered by Tartini.
+In other words: according to Zarlino, _the minor chord is mathematically the_ _exact opposite of the major chord_.
+In fact, he uses the terms “Divisione harmonica” and “Divisione aritmetica” as meaning major and minor chord respectively.
+Whether Zarlino made this happy discovery himself, does not appear; but I know of no older theorist who has mentioned it.
+Unfortu- nately, this splendid idea of Zarlino's came to naught; whether it remained unnoticed or whether it was not understood, no matter; it disappeared for full two hundred years, and was then re-discovered by Tartini.

-In all probability, the thoroughbass method, then just coming into vogue in text-books (although it had been growing into use in the practice of musicians for a long time before), was mainly responsible for the stifling of this germ of a rational system of harmony.
+In all probability, the _thoroughbass_ method, then just coming into vogue in text-books (although it had been growing into use in the practice of musicians for a long time before), was mainly responsible for the stifling of this germ of a rational system of harmony.
 There was, at that time, no